iainfm/BirdStrike/README.md

 ## Changes

+May 21 - Labels from the author's original sources added as comments to birdsk2.asm.
+Potential 'better' fix identified - simply move the L1A09 (tm+1 in the original) after the two INCs.

 15/02/21 Final(?) fix method implemented.
 Should play identically to the original now, save for the glitches and crash :)

 11/01/21 Improved fix implemented, which doesn't break the double-fire feature.
 Binary and disk image updated with this new build.